harvard-intouch/harvard-intouch.github.io/_pages/faqs.md

 ## What are InTouch Coffee Hours for?

-Our coffee chats are for building community across all of SEAS, and in this sense they're similar to department or lab happy hours, except that you'll meet students from all across SEAS.
+Our [coffee chats](https://intouch.seas.harvard.edu/calendar/) are for building community across all of SEAS, and in this sense they're similar to department or lab happy hours, except that you'll meet students from all across SEAS.
 We also host coffee chats as a dedicated place where you can seek advice on life as a graduate student.
-For exampe, G1s ask about what is a reasonable course load, G4s ask senior graduate students about how to talk about graduating with their advisors, etc. Sometimes we talk about how to survive surfing in below freezing tempratures.
+For exampe, G1s ask about what is a reasonable course load, G4s ask senior graduate students about how to talk about graduating with their advisors, etc. We share tips on finding off-campus housing and saving money on rental cars (do you know about the [Harvard corporate discount codes](https://campustravel.com/university/harvard-university/employee-discounts/)?).
 It's a place for identifying, normalizing, and helping each other through the ups **and** the downs of life as a graduate student.

 ## How does InTouch interact with other support services across Harvard?